Concacaf Gold Cup draw: USMNT set for T&T rematch in regional competition | Goal.com

 Groups B and C will both see the first matchday hosted outside the United States, with Costa Roca’s Estadio Nacional in San Jose home to the opening round of Group B matches.
 Independence Park in Kingston, Jamaica will play host to the first round of matches for Group C on June 17.

-Both groups will then move to Texas for their second round of group matches, with Frisco hosting Group B while Group C will play in Houston.
+Both groups will then move to Texas for their second round of group matches.

+Toyota Stadium in Frisco will host Group B’s second round of games on June 20, with the final round of matches moving to Red Bull Arena in Harrison, New Jersey on June 24.

+Group C will play its second round of matches in Houston at BBVA Compass Stadium on June 21, with Banc of California Stadium in Los Angeles set to host the final matchday for the group on June 25.